Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Temperature dependence as a function of diffusive simulation time for AgCrSe2

 \section{Temperature dependence as a function of diffusive simulation time for \ce{AgCrSe2}}

-Figs. \ref{fig:agcrse2_40} to \ref{fig:agcrse2_140} show the mean-squared displacement as a function of time interval for temperatures of \SIlist{300;350;400;500;600;700}{\kelvin}, where increasing total simulation lengths are used.
-Increasing the total simulation length has the effect of increasing the amount of diffusive simulation that is available in the analysis.
-As discussed in Sec.~\ref{sec:model}, this results in a large Bayesian evidence for the more complex VTF model. \\
+Figs.~\ref{fig:agcrse2_40} to \ref{fig:agcrse2_140} show the mean-squared displacement as a function of lag time for temperatures of \SIlist{300;350;400;500;600;700}{\kelvin}, for increasing total simulation lengths.
+Longer simulations provide more data in the diffusive regime, reducing the uncertainty in the conductivity estimates and, as discussed in Sec.~\ref{sec:model}, increasing the Bayesian evidence for the VTF model.